jason-ash/jtash/src/posts/20231113-using-chatgpt.md

    close to this with
    <a href="https://openai.com/blog/custom-instructions-for-chatgpt">custom
-   instructions</a>, but I am not aware of a way to keep those instructions updated more or less in realtime as things change.
+   instructions</a>, but I am not aware of a way to keep those instructions updated more or less in real-time as things change.
 I would also love a way to do that automatically.

 2. Github Copilot is starting to roll out a
    <a href="https://docs.github.com/en/copilot/github-copilot-chat/using-github-copilot-chat-in-your-ide">chat